WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 ## Evaluation

-Submissions will be evaluated on the following metrics:
+Submissions will be evaluated on the following metrics (all to be minimized):
 - Total amount of injected chlorine -- i.e., control cost.
 - Satisfaction of chlorine injection pump operation constraints, such as maximum injection and injection rate of change.
 - Local satisfaction of pre-defined chlorine concentration bounds.